StAnthonyNovato/SAY-Backend/docs/VOLUNTEER_HOURS_API.md

 **GET** `/api/volunteer_hours/all`

-- **Description:** Retrieve all volunteer hour logs, including user info.
+- **Description:** Retrieve all non-deleted volunteer hour logs, including user info.
 - **Response:**
     - `200 OK` with a JSON array of all logs.